-Jason has served as an assessor for the PLEAC Program since 2012 and serves as the PPAC mock coordinator for the western third of Pennsylvania.
-Jason was appointed to the PLEAC Commission in 2020, and currently chairs the assessor committee.
+Jason has served as an assessor for the Pennsylvania Chiefs of Police Association's Law Enforcement Accreditation Program since 2012 and serves as the Pennsylvania Police Accreditation Coalition (PPAC) Mock Coordinator for the western third of Pennsylvania.
+Jason was appointed to the Pennsylvania Law Enforcement Accreditation Commission (PLEAC) in 2020, and currently chairs the assessor committee.
 Jason has been an instructor for the PLEAC Accreditation Manager classes at the annual conference.
 Jason also serves as an ACT 180 Instructor for the Indiana University of Pennsylvania (IUP) Criminal Justice Training Center, and served as the program coordinator for the IUP ACT 120 program at CMU from 2010 to 2014.

-Jason received his master’s degree in professional administration from Duquesne University in 2016.
+Jason received his Master’s of Science degree in professional administration from Duquesne University in 2016.
 He is also a 2019 graduate of the Northwestern University Center for Public Safety School of Police Staff & Command.
 Jason completed his undergraduate work at West Virginia University.

 Chief Rudzinski is a 1987 graduate of Franklin and Marshall College with a degree in Government and a minor in American History.
 The week following graduation, he was hired by the Manheim Township Police Department in Lancaster County, and has been there ever since.
 He worked his way up through the ranks and was promoted to Chief of Police in 2017.

 In addition, Chief Rudzinski has a Master’s Degree in Criminal Justice from Boston University and is a 2011 graduate of Northwestern University’s School of Police Staff and Command.
-Chief Rudzinski is a strong advocate of the accreditation program and has been an assessor since 2008.
-He is currently the Vice-Chairman of the Pennsylvania Law Enforcement Accreditation Commission and Vice-President of the Central Pennsylvania Chiefs of Police Association.
+Chief Rudzinski is a strong advocate of the Pennsylvania Chiefs of Police Association's Law Enforcement Accreditation Program and has been an assessor since 2008.
+He is currently a member of the Pennsylvania Law Enforcement Accreditation Commission and the Central Pennsylvania Chiefs of Police Association.